Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level

 \subsection{Review of guiding center description of FQHE}

 The two-dimensional interacting electron gas in a perpendicular magnetic field is described by the Lagrangian

-Here we used Einstein's summation convention for $a,b=1,2$ labeling two-dimensional coordinates; $x_{ia}$ is the position and $\dot x_{ia}$ the velocity, respectively, of the $i$-th electron, and $x_{ija}=x_{ia}-x_{ja}$.
+Here we used Einstein's summation convention for $a,b=1,2$ labeling two-dimensional coordinates; $x_{ia}$ is the position and $\dot x_{ia}$ the velocity, respectively, of the $i$ th electron, and $x_{ija}=x_{ia}-x_{ja}$.
 We have assumed that the effective band mass tensor is of the form $m_b g_G^{ab}$, which defines both the band mass $m_b$ and the "Galilean metric" $g_G^{ab}$ with the condition $\det(g_G)=1$.
-The metric $g_c^{ab}$ is the Coulomb metric arising from the small momentum behavior of the Coulomb potential for electron-electron interactions, if there is microscopic anisotropy (due to, e.g., the environment of the two dimensional electron gas).
+The metric $g_c^{ab}$ is the Coulomb metric arising from the small momentum behavior of the Coulomb potential for electron-electron interactions, if there is microscopic anisotropy (due to, e.g., the environment of the two-dimensional electron gas).
 Both $g_c$ is assumed unimodular: $\det(g_c)=1$; this fixes the value of the dielectric constant $\varepsilon$.
 Introducing the two metrics allows us to deal with the more general cases with spatial anisotropy.
 (The usual Laughlin wave function approach has assumed the rotational symmetry or spatial isotropy.) $A_{ia}$ is the vector potential of the external uniform magnetic field ${\bf B}$.
 In the symmetric gauge, $A_a=B\epsilon_{ab}x^b/2$.
 For simplicity, we take the units $e=\hbar=c=l_B=1$ ($l_B$ being the magnetic length).
-The kinematic momenta $\pi_a=-i\partial_a+A_a$ are non-commutative: $[\pi_{ia},\pi_{jb}]=i\epsilon_{ab}\delta_{ij}$.
+The kinematic momenta $\pi_a=-i\partial_a+A_a$ are noncommutative: $[\pi_{ia},\pi_{jb}]=i\epsilon_{ab}\delta_{ij}$.
 Define the guiding center operators as: